 We offer Bingo every Monday afternoon, which provides fun for over 25 people every week.
 Bingo also provides regular revenue for the Senior Center.
 They donate over $200 per month.

-One of the programs that has been instituted in the Center is Senior of the Month.
+One of the programs that has been instituted in the Center is "Let's Get Acquainted With".
 Our members nominate an individual to be the honoree.
 An interview is conducted with a profile and picture, then is published in our own newsletter and in the Upper Rogue Independent, our local newspaper.
 This helps all of our seniors get to know each other better and makes someone a “queen or king” for a month!

 Several times a year we host a Pot Luck for our members and one guest.
 We provide the main course and the members sign up to bring their favorite sides, salads or desserts.